-Despite the fluid state of this issue on both the judicial and regulatory front, during the past year, both DOJ and advocacy groups such as the National Federation of the Blind and the American Counsel for the Blind have continued to press the issue, using the threat of litigation and/or investigation to prompt website accessibility agreements with notable entities in a variety of industries.
-These agreements involved, among others, H&R Block, Peapod, Safeway, eBay, the National Museum of Crime and Punishment, multiple colleges and universities (Florida State University, the University of Montana and the University of Cincinnati, for example), edX, Inc., and other facilities, including hospitals and fashion retailers.
+Despite the fluid state of this issue on both the judicial and regulatory front, over the past year, both DOJ and advocacy groups, such as the National Federation of the Blind and the American Counsel for the Blind, have continued to press the issue, utilizing the threat of litigation and/or investigation to prompt website accessibility agreements with notable entities in a variety of industries.
+These agreements involved, among others, H&R Block, Peapod, Safeway, eBay, multiple colleges and universities (e.g., Florida State University, the University of Montana, and the University of Cincinnati), and other facilities, including hospitals and fashion retailers.

 Fortunately, for those looking for guidance on how to make their websites accessible now or to take steps to prepare for the eventual finalization of DOJ's looming regulations, there is a fairly clear path.
-Both the pending regulations and settlement agreements entered into by DOJ and advocacy groups generally define the appropriate level of website accessibility by referencing the Web Content Accessibility Guidelines 2.0, Levels A and AA, prepared by the Website Accessibility Initiative of the World Wide Web Consortium.
-Places of public accommodation that wish to assess the accessibility of their websites and/or take steps to enhance their accessibility should engage - preferably under the protection of privilege - in a user-based and programming-based dualpronged audit of their websites against WCAG 2.0, Levels A and AA.
+Both the pending regulations and settlement agreements entered into by DOJ and advocacy groups generally define the appropriate level of website accessibility by referencing the Website Content Accessibility Guidelines ("WCAG") 2.0, Levels A and AA, prepared by the Website Accessibility Initiative ("WAI") of the World Wide Web Consortium ("W3C").
+Places of Public Accommodation that wish to assess the accessibility of their websites and/or take steps to enhance their accessibility should engage in a user-based and programming-based dual-pronged audit of their websites against WCAG 2.0, Levels A and AA.